satya-arjunan/visocyteold/Utilities/Doxygen/pages/SubsetInclusionLattice.md

 Additionally, readers should expose selection API for clearing selections and selecting/deselecting nodes by path.
-This is useful not only for the users to make easy selections, but also when defining Visocyte Server-Manager configuration XML.
+This is useful not only for the users to make easy selections, but also when defining ParaView Server-Manager configuration XML.

 @code{cpp}